dochy-ksti/munyorunyoru/whats_dsl.md

 Label label_b
 # You chose B.
 ```
-First, you need to collect all the labels from all the Munyo scripts, and remember the positions of the labels.
+First, you need to collect all the labels from all the Munyo files, and remember the positions of the labels.
 The position is:
 ```Rust
 struct Position{
 	filename : String,